 The term the "Parent Company" used in these accompanying notes to the financial statements refers to CEMEX Latam Holdings, S.A. without its subsidiaries.
 The terms the "Company" or "CEMEX Latam" refer to CEMEX Latam Holdings, S.A. together with its consolidated subsidiaries.
 When the term "CEMEX" is used, refers to CEMEX, S.A.B. de C.V. and/or some of its subsidiaries, which are not direct or indirect subsidiaries of the Parent Company.
-The issuance of these consolidated financial statements was authorized by Management and were approved by the Board of Directors of the Parent Company on February 8, 2021 and updated on February 17, 2021 considering the subsequent event related to the Maceo Plant described in note 25, considering the favorable report of the Parent Company's Audit Commission.
+The issuance of these consolidated financial statements was authorized by Management and were approved by the Board of Directors of the Parent Company on March 09, 2022.

-On November 9, 2020, began the acceptance period of the Public Tender Offer (the "Tender Offer") launched by CEMEX España for all and every one of the outstanding shares of the Parent Company registered in the National Registry of Securities and Issuers and the BVC (149,610,106 shares that exclude the shares held in the Parent Company's treasury).
-CLH's Tender Offer expired on December 10, 2020.
-As a result of the Tender Offer, CEMEX España acquired 108,337,613 shares of CLH at a price of 3,250 Colombian pesos per share.
-The Tender Offer was settled on December 18, 2020 for a total of 352.1 billion Colombian pesos (approximately 102.5 million dollars).
-As of December 31, 2020, CEMEX España owns 92.37% of CLH's outstanding shares, excluding own shares held in the Parent Company's treasury.
+During the fourth quarter of 2020, CEMEX España conducted a Public Tender Offer (the "Tender Offer") for all the outstanding shares of the Parent Company registered in the National Registry of Securities and Issuers and the BVC.
+Through the Tender Offer, CEMEX España acquired 108,337,613 shares of CLH for a total of approximately 102.5 million Dollars.
+As of December 31, 2021, CEMEX España owns 92.26% of CLH's outstanding shares, excluding own shares held in the Parent Company's treasury.

-2) RELEVANT EVENT DURING THE PERIOD AND UNTIL THE DATE OF APPROVAL OF THESE FINANCIAL STATEMENTS
+2) RELEVANT EVENTS DURING THE PERIOD AND UNTIL THE DATE OF APPROVAL OF THESE FINANCIAL STATEMENTS